hemanshubhojak/PromiseJS/README.md

 PromiseJS
 =========

-PromiseJS is a JavaScript framework which helps you subscribe to an async operation which can notify you upon its completion.
+PromiseJS is a standalone JavaScript framework which helps you subscribe to an async operation which can notify you upon its completion.
+It works on the web as well as any CommonJS environments.
+It has no dependencies on any other frameworks.

 **A simple example**